 We have some faded sepia photos of the time he spent in Karachi, in October 1925, and Razmak in the Waziristan area (both now in Pakistan) as well as his visits to Agra and Chakrata (near Kailana) in May 1926, and Dehra Dun (December 1926).
 He would sometimes relate how he was sent undercover to do reconnaissance into the mountains of Afghanistan (presumably from Razmak on the North-West Frontier), but apart from that we don’t know much about his time in India.
 However, in 1927, when he was twenty-one, he was seconded to the Government of India, to work in a civilian capacity.
 From this he received in due course the princely pension of 12 guineas a year.

-On 21st May 1931, he returned to the UK via Bombay (Mumbai) on the P&O ship RMS Kaisar-i-Hind, and became an insurance salesman.
-In 1932, he married Margery Fleming, four years his senior.
+On 21st May 1931, he returned to the UK via Bombay (Mumbai) on the P&O ship RMS Kaisar i Hind , and became an insurance salesman.
+In the autumn of 1934, he married Margery Fleming, four years his senior.
 They had a daughter Julie, born in 1936, but sadly the marriage did not last.
 (In 1946, Margery married Reginald O’Brien, who proved to be a loving stepfather for Julie.)
-At the point my mother met John, in the summer of 1947, he had been divorced for seven years.

 A role in organising the 1948 Olympics

-By that time, he was in the RAF, as a flying officer.
-He was very keen on swimming and running, and had initially been commissioned in 1940 to be a fitness instructor.
+By 1940, he was in the RAF.
+He was very keen on swimming and running, and had initially been commissioned to be a fitness instructor.
 In 1941, he was based in Iceland as Adjutant to 205 Squadron, and his role involved recuperation to fitness of military personnel returning from active duty.

 When John met Patricia ….

+My parents met in the summer of 1947.
 That August, he was coaching athletics at Loughborough College.
 My mother, Patricia Hanbury, had come over from Eire the previous year to work at a prep school in Grange Over Sands as a Froebel teacher, and she was at Loughborough on an art course.
-They met at a dance on Sunday 9th August 1947, and became engaged on Friday 15th.
+They met at a dance on Sunday 9th August 1947, and became engaged on Friday 15th August.
 They were married five days later, on 20th August 1947, at Newton Abbot in Devon, and spent their honeymoon on the Scillies.
 Their marriage lasted for more than forty years.

 The art of living